Chinatown Singapore is a great place to visit. And no visit to Singapore would be complete without a visit to the Chinatown area.

 Rating 6.9, $65 for a Double Room

-Hotel 81 Chinatown enjoys a central location in Chinatown, a 5-minute walk from the MRT Station.
+Hotel 81 Chinatown is a 5-minute walk from the MRT Station.
 The affordable accommodation is housed in a conserved building, exuding an old-world charm.
 WiFi is free throughout the hotel.

-Guest rooms are fitted with cable TV and tea/coffee-making facilities.
+Guest rooms are fitted with cable TV.
 Each room has a private bathroom with hot shower.